 Promote Hair Health: If you are beginning to find more hair in your comb then in your younger years, then you may be in the beginning stages of male pattern baldness, or premature balding.
 If you want to strengthen your hair follicles and prevent hair loss, adding Arnica montana extract to certain soaps and shampoos can significantly help.
 The rich nutrients bind to the hair and keep it looking younger for longer.
 In some cases, Arnica montana can even stimulate the growth of new hair, adding to your volume and youth.

 Moisturize the Skin: Although you don’t want to apply pure Arnica montana extract all over your skin, it can be mixed in with carrier oils or other creams to form an effective treatment for dry skin.
 This moisturizing agent is also important for hair health, as it can significantly protect against dandruff.

 Post-Partum Bleeding: After delivery of a baby, one of the most undiscussed risks to the mother is post-partum bleeding.
 Tradition and research have shown that using homeopathic Arnica montana can also help to reduce this bleeding and keep the mother as health and happy as her baby.

-A Final Word of Warning: As mentioned above, Arnica montana is not intended for oral consumption and can be quite toxic if consumed.
-However, if a trained herbalist has a homeopathic herbal supplement that can be safely consumed, there are other, less-proven remedies that it can potentially benefit.
-However, we cannot stand by these, as they are largely untested, whereas the topical application of this herbal booster is the proven method.
+Side Effects: As mentioned above, Arnica montana is not intended for oral consumption and can be quite toxic if consumed.
+Topical application of this herbal booster may benefit but it is important to consult your health specialist before trying it.
 Ongoing use of Arnica is also discouraged, as it has a very powerful effect on the skin and cause irritation if used for extended periods of time.